Overview of Local History Collection

 - Databases that include Federal and some State Census.

-- All newspapers from Brown County communities available on microfilm, the earliest beginning in 1833.
+- All newspapers available on microfilm for Brown County communities – the earliest beginning in 1833.

 Microfilm of the Door County Advocate 1862-1935, a donation.